 Advanced Audio Microphones CM-47

 Advanced Audio also modifies the amplifier circuit to provide more headroom than in the original U-47, with better transient response, by implementing a “cathode-follower” design.
-The stock transformer is traded for a “BV8 dual bobbin output transformer wound to the original Telefunken blueprints,” most likely a Cinemag unit.
-(Hear a comparison of the Neumann BV8 to a Cinemag CM-2461 NiCo FFT.)
+The transformer is a Chinese-manufactured copy of the Neumann BV8.

-Like the U-47/U-48, the CM-47 is a multipattern microphone, offering 9 selectable patterns via switch on the remote power supply.
+Like the U-47/U-48, the CM-47 is a multipattern microphone.
+Whereas the U47/U48 offered only two patterns, the CM-47 can be switched among 9 selectable patterns, via a rotary switch on the remote power supply.

 The mic ships in a road case with power supply, cable, and shockmount.